-AstraZeneca's is a viral vector vaccine, using the adenovirus — a strain of the common cold found in chimpanzees — to deliver a piece of that spike protein into cells.
+The Johnson & Johnson and AstraZeneca vaccines are called viral vector vaccines, using the adenovirus — a strain of the common cold found in chimpanzees — to deliver a piece of that spike protein into cells.
 This prompts an immune response to inoculate the recipient against infection.

 The first doses of the Pfizer vaccine arrived in Minnesota at the Minneapolis VA Medical Center on Dec.
-14. Vaccines are being shipped to 25 "hub" medical facilities around the state.
-From there, they are being distributed to smaller clinics, or "spokes," that will make doses available to providers.
+14. Vaccines are being shipped to "hub" medical facilities around the state.
+From there, they are being distributed to smaller clinics, or "spokes," that make doses available to providers.
 The federal government decides how many doses each state will receive weekly.
-Minnesota Health Commissioner Jan Malcolm cautioned that it could be six months before vaccines become widely available.

-How will I know when it's my turn to be vaccinated?
+How do I make an appointment to be vaccinated?

 How are the vaccines administered?

-All three vaccines will require two doses, delivered via injection.
+The Pfizer and Moderna vaccines require two doses, delivered via injection.
 The Pfizer vaccine requires a booster shot three weeks after the first dose, while the Moderna vaccine's booster shot is administered four weeks later.
+Johnson & Johnson's vaccine is a single shot.
 It's unclear what dosage schedule AstraZeneca will submit to regulators.